damonvjanis/messenger-react/README.md

 ### Important Note
 You need to pick a name for your app that will be part of the website address where you log in.
 In the next step and after you hit the button at the bottom of the page, you will need to enter the name the same way in a few places.

-Your website address will look like "<APP_NAME>.herokuapp.com", and it has to be unique on heroku, so do something like "sunrise-flower-messenger" that's not likely to be taken yet.
+Your website address will look like "<APP_NAME>.herokuapp.com", and it has to be unique on heroku, so do something like "my-example-biz-messenger" that's not likely to be taken yet.

 If Heroku tells you the name has been taken already, make sure to come back to this step and update your Messaging Profile with the new name 🙏
 ***